Xcel Energy Inc.

 Scan Results

 Daily timeframeHeadquartered within the utilities sector, Xcel Energy Inc. focuses on Utilities - Regulated Electric services and products.
 Xcel Energy Inc., through its subsidiaries, operates as an electric and natural gas delivery company in the United States.
-At a $48.61B market cap, Xcel Energy Inc. ranks as a large-cap company within utilities.
+Valued at $49.17B, XEL is a large-cap name in its sector.
 It operates through Regulated Electric Utility and Regulated Natural Gas Utility segments.

 Market Cap